October 2020 – A Month to Reflect

 I’ve turned off comments at this site, as well.
 Here, most people seem to rant (pro or con) about the Mandela Effect.
 That’s a topic I have limited interest in, as it’s morphed in the wild.

-I’m also posting less on social media, and pausing my Hollow Hill site updates.
+I’m also posting less on social media and taking a hard look at my various websites.
 Looking at the faltering interest in actual ghost hunting activities, this is an ideal time to shift my focus.

 Ghost hunting is less popular now